grafana/loki/docs/sources/clients/promtail/configuration.md

 The `gelf` block configures a GELF UDP listener allowing users to push logs to Promtail with the [GELF](https://docs.graylog.org/docs/gelf) protocol.
-Currently only UDP is supported, please submit a feature request if you're interested into TCP support.
+Currently only UDP is supported, submit a feature request if you're interested into TCP support.

 > GELF messages can be sent uncompressed or compressed with either GZIP or ZLIB.